On resampling schemes for particle filters with weakly informative observations: Introduction

 \item In Section \ref{sec:resampling-schemes} we then proceed to analyse which resampling schemes satisfy Assumption \ref{a:resampling-generator} in a series of results, namely Propositions \ref{pr:killing-resampling-rate}, \ref{prop:stratified-generator}, \ref{prop:systematic-generator} and \ref{prop:ssp-intensity}.
 When the condition holds, resampling schemes can be ordered by comparing their limiting continuous-time resampling intensities in Theorem \ref{thm:resampling-order} and Proposition \ref{prop:symmetrised-systematic-intensity}.
 We find that certain variants of systematic resampling and SSP resampling have a common limiting overall resampling intensity, which is guaranteed to be lower than that of the stratified or so-called killing resampling.
 This suggests that our variants systematic/SSP resampling can be preferable.

 \item Our empirical findings (Section \ref{sec:experiments}) about the practical performance are in line with our theoretical results, and indicate that SSP resampling and systematic resampling, when applied after a prior partial ordering of the weights about their mean, lead to the best performing particle filters.
 This complements the positive findings for SSP \cite{gerber-chopin-whiteley}, and suggests that a partial ordering of weights should always be used with systematic resampling. \end{itemize} Overall our results fill important gaps in the literature on particle filters, in particular concerning their continuous-time limiting behaviour.
+This is in contrast with e.g. \cite{del-moral-jacob-lee-murray-peters, rousset, arnaudon-delmoral}, who considered directly particular (theoretical) continuous-time algorithms (based on killing resampling), and how they may be discretised.

 We consider only resampling schemes that result in a uniformly weighted sample, so that the particle system remains unweighted.
 Furthermore, all the studied resampling schemes lead to `single-event' continuous-time limits, meaning that at most one particle can disappear at an individual time.
 These exclude the popular alternative strategy, adaptive resampling \cite{liu-chen-blind}, in which resampling is triggered at certain (random) times.